jimbobarto/OakTest/README.md

 This is the execution part of the overall framework - the part that runs the tests/drives browsers/sends HTTP requests.

-OakTest provides a HTTP endpoint to which you can send a 'test' - a test being JSON that represents an actual test.
+OakTest provides a HTTP endpoint to which you can send a 'test' - JSON that represents an actual test.

+A test can be either a browser or an API test, or a mixture of the two.

-We have removed RabbitMQ functionality for now.
+We are planning to include RabbitMQ as a channel for scheduling tests but this is disabled for now.

 If the 'test' contains a link then results are passed back to that link, again as JSON.
 The executor is database-independant.

+OakTest also contains endpoints for managing webdriver versions - if your version of Chrome automatically updates then you can download a more up to date version of ChromeDriver and set that to be the default.

 ##Test structure: